deryateke/spotify-clone/README.md

  # Features
  Search songs by artist or title

-🎧Preview tracks directly in the browser
+Preview tracks directly in the browser

  Dynamic music card rendering